 RBC EPIC Founders follows the Business Model Canvas and Lean Startup approach, a step-by-step business development method created by serial entrepreneurs Alex Osterwalder, Eric Ries, and Steve Blank.
-Teams will be directed to “test” their assumptions by getting out of the building and talking to potential customers.
+Teams will be directed to “test” their ideas/assumptions by getting out of the building and talking to potential customers.
 The program will be augmented with guest speakers, subject matter experts, and mentors as teams attempt to validate their value proposition and business models.
-The program will culminate on Pitch Day, giving participants the opportunity to pitch their idea and prototype to a panel of judges for a chance to win additional cash prizes valued at $4,500.
+The program will culminate on Final Pitch Day, giving participants the opportunity to pitch their idea and prototype to a panel of judges for a chance to win additional cash prizes valued at $4,500.

 Startups selected for this program will:

-Be connected with an experienced mentor
+Be connected with an experienced mentor.

-Be eligible for up to $6,000 in grants
+Be eligible for up to $6,000 in stipends.

 What participants will learn:

 Our specialized and unique workshops are designed to educate and train these trailblazing startups to be confident in:

 The first steps to starting a business are some of the most important.
 Here, participants will learn the foundational concepts of starting a business, which includes: design thinking, customer discovery process, lean startup methodology and fundamentals of market research.

 A big component to starting your business is developing your own distinctive brand.
 In this module, participants will learn the basics to building a strong marketing strategy through storytelling, social networking, website design, search engine optimization, traffic building and other forms of digital marketing.
 Participants will also learn how to effectively communicate to future customers, suppliers, and/ or investors by developing strong presentation and interpersonal skills.